github/docs/content/codespaces/codespaces-reference/security-in-codespaces.md

 #### Using extensions

-Any additional {% data variables.product.prodname_vscode %} extensions that you've installed can potentially introduce more risk.
+Any additional {% data variables.product.prodname_vscode_shortname %} extensions that you've installed can potentially introduce more risk.
 To help mitigate this risk, ensure that the you only install trusted extensions, and that they are always kept up to date.